kreeti/web_development_basics/react-advance/exercise.md

 8. Without using react, use redux to make a counter which increments the value by 1 every second and renders it in the browser.

-9. what is the utility of `combineReducers` and `dispatch` method ?
+9. what is the utility of `combineReducers` and `dispatch` method in redux ?

+10. What is a `store` in redux?
+Show an example

+11. What are `action`s in redux?

-10. What is babel ?
+11. What is babel ?

-11. Write a gulp or webpack or brunch script to transpile all your javascript codes in `src/` directory and put them in `dist` directory.
+13. Write a gulp or webpack or brunch script to transpile all your javascript codes in `src/` directory and put them in `dist` directory.

-12. Also try to put all your js files in one file from the above step.

-13. What is a .map file ?
+14. What is a .map file ?
 What would happen if there were no map files for all of your minified code?

-14. Use redux and react and react-router to make a todo app. where redux has two stores, `todos` and `currentTodo`, `todos` is an array of objects, containing `text`, `time`, `completed` and `id`, and `currentTodo` returns the `id` of the todo being viewed. `id`s are assigned as todos.length + 1.
+15. Use redux and react and react-router to make a todo app. where redux has two stores, `todos` and `currentTodo`, `todos` is an array of objects, containing `text`, `time`, `completed` and `id`, and `currentTodo` returns the `id` of the todo being viewed. `id`s are assigned as todos.length + 1.
     The UI will have an interface to `create` a todo, display a list of todos at the bottom.
     Clicking on a todo opens the todo in a separate page and also provides an options to delete a todo from list.
     One can sort the todos by completed or time.
 By default the todos should be sorted by oldest uncompleted first.